DataDog/hiring-engineers/answers.md

 ```

+**Q8.
 Once this is created, access the Dashboard from your Dashboard List in the UI:
 Set the Timeboard's timeframe to the past 5 minutes
 Take a snapshot of this graph and use the @ notation to send it to yourself.
-Bonus Question: What is the Anomaly graph displaying?

-Q. Set the Timeboard's timeframe to the past 5 minutes
 A. I could not find thw way to change the timeframe to the value less than 1 hour.

-Q. Bonus Question: What is the Anomaly graph displaying?
+**Q9.Bonus Question: What is the Anomaly graph displaying?

 A. It shows parts in a charts in where some graphs are show different movement.

 Q. Bonus Question: What is the difference between a Service and a Resource?
 A. A service is an entry point of an application and a resource is a particular action for a given service.